UBC-CS/cpsc330-2022W2/docs/homework_instructions.md

 ### Datasets

 Unless otherwise noted, if you download a dataset for your assignment, please do **not** submit the datasets.
-(If the dataset in bundled with the assignment, then it's of course fine to leave it there.)
+This also applies to the csv files included in the homework folder.
+The only exception is if the dataset is embedded in the Jupyter Notebook, then it's of course fine to leave it there.

 ### Report format